-Maintain Clearance From Electrical Equipment
+Maintain Clearance around Electrical Equipment

 If you encounter a downed line, always assume it's energized.
 Stay clear and call 911!